 Combining orthobiologics and regenerative medicine technologies, ESWT and EMTT, enables practitioners to create a stronger biological response that amplifies healing outcomes.

-Dr. Brice Blatz frequently pairs orthobiologics with shockwave and EMTT, noting improved pain relief, function scores, and reduced bone lesion size.
-Studies show that shock wave activates PRP, accelerating healing factors.
+Dr. Brice Blatz, MD, frequently pairs orthobiologics with shockwave and EMTT, noting improved pain relief, function scores, and reduced bone lesion size.
+Studies show that Shockwave activates PRP, thereby accelerating the release of healing factors.

-Dr Brice Blatz's passion for combining orthobiologics with shock wave and EMTT is revealed in two inspiring webinar presentations.
+Dr Blatz's passion for combining orthobiologics with Shockwave and EMTT is revealed in two inspiring webinar presentations.
 You won’t want to miss these engaging webinars:

-In the presentation, he highlights this integrative approach as a key advancement in regenerative medicine.
+In the presentation, Dr. Blatz highlights this integrative approach as a key advancement in regenerative medicine.
 Combination treatment does the following:

 Both presentations delve into best use cases, including: